Index Divergence Example

-RSI indicator is one of the oftenly used divergence indicator.
-This indicator is an oscillator similar to the RSI & it can be used to trade divergence trading setups just the same way as the RSI indicator.
+RSI indicator is one of the commonly and often used divergence trading indicator.
+This indicator is an oscillator trading similar to the RSI & it can be used to trade divergence trading setups just the same way as the RSI indicator.

 RSI Divergence Example